shivasaxena/spring-boot-olingo4-sample-project/README.md

-# spring-boot-olingo4-sample-project-
+# Spring Boot Olingo4 Sample Project

-Project to deonstrate using Olingo4 with Spring Boot
+Project to demonstrate using Apache Olingo 4 with Spring Boot